SinaiHirsh/Portfolio-Project/data_sheet.md

 ## Distribution

-- How has the dataset already been distributed?
+- How has the dataset already been distributed? *Via Kaggle.*
-- Is it subject to any copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?
+- Is it subject to any copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)? *CC0: Public Domain.*

 ## Maintenance

-- Who maintains the dataset?
+- Who maintains the dataset? *We don't have this information.
+The data appears on Kaggle in a project that was created by Urvish Vekariya, but there are no details about the origin or the motivation etc.*